anzhelikaspekter/anzhelikaspekter/README.md

 - ⚡ Fun fact: ...
 -->

-I design and build user-centered digital products — from concept to interface.
+I design and build clean, accessible, and high-performance interfaces for web and mobile.
-My work bridges product design, interaction logic, and front-end.
+My work unites product thinking, design systems, and front-end development — from concept to final delivery.

 ---